dommtardif/foodThermometer/README.md

 # Usage
 - Button 1 Previous - Button 3 Next : Changes the value on screen (alarm and calibration mode)
 - Button 2 Menu : Changes thermometer modes
-- Button 4 Cancel:
+- Button 4 Alarm/Cancel:
-  - If alarm disabled
-    - Default mode: goes into calibration mode.
-    - Other modes: enable alarm
-  - If alarm enabled : Cancels the alarm
-  - While setting alarm temperature: Reset alarm temperature to 0
+  - Enable/Disable alarm
+  - Cancels menus and dialog boxes
 Check and modify the screen and pins setup below and change according to your needs.\
 Works as is on Arduino Leonardo